How To Deal With Being Vulnerable In Your Relationships

 I found that journaling helped me become more self-aware, which in turn made it easier to be vulnerable.

-Practicing Emotional Vulnerability in Everyday Interactions
+Practicing In Everyday Interactions

 Incorporate vulnerability into daily life: